neil-forks/PineSAM-river/docs/user-guide/usage.md

 3. Current PineSAM version number is next to the Github Cat in the top right.
 4. Clicking on the waving cat links to the main Github repository.
 5. Temperature automatically adjusts based on °C or °F setting.
-6. Colors are designed to work in Light or Dark view mode on all browsers.
+6. Colors are designed to work in Light or Dark mode on all browsers.

 ## :fontawesome-solid-toggle-off: Show Hints